xueyuanj/human_PBS/README.md

 ##
 ##To remove SNPs with MAF < 0.01, compute MAF.
 ##Note that the MAF here is calculated using all the individuals in the dataset.
-##Run remove.maf.sh on cluster. remove.maf.sh is a wrapper script that implements remove.maf.R and remove.maf.bash
+##Run remove.maf.sh on cluster.
+##remove.maf.sh is a wrapper script that implements remove.maf.R and remove.maf.bash

 $ bash remove.maf.sh

 ##
 ##Calculate Hudson's Fst for each SNP site.
 ##Keep the numerator and denominator in separate columns
-##Run
+##Run process.1000gn.sh on cluster.
+##process.1000gn.sh is wrapper script that implements process.1000gn.bash and keep.only.popofinterest
+##Due to the size of the dataset, run process.1000gn.sh independently for each chromosome.
+##Moreover, process.1000gn.bash splits the data into smaller files each containing 10000 lines.
+Then go through the files

 copy.file.bash